xc-jp/blog-posts/PureScript-React.md

 that boundary, and since we're jumping between type systems, the compiler can’t help us with typechecking.
-For that reason, we’ll want to pry out sections larger than a single React component as we gain momentum on our re-write.
+For that reason, we’ll want to pry out sections larger than a single React component as we gain momentum on our refactor.
 Pick a top-level React component to replace and then recursively replace of all of the components it depends on, in a single step.
 We can pretty much go file-by-file, and line-by-line.